 - salt and pepper to taste

-- 1 large avocado pitted, peeled and rough chopped
+- 1 large avocado pitted, peeled and sliced or rough chopped

 - Add the chopped tomatoes and the tomato paste together with the water (or stock).
 Bring to a boil and then reduce the heat and simmer until the sauce thickens.

-- With a large soup spoon serve eggs/tomato sauce on a plate.
+- Use a large serving spoon to transfer eggs/tomato sauce to serving plates.
 Sprinkle with chopped cilantro, crumbled creese, avocado slices and a warm flour tortilla.

 Easy Huevos Rancheros Recipe … It’s What’s for Breakfast.